supabase-community/postgres_lsp/docs/cli_reference.md

 - **`    --changed`** &mdash;
   When set to true, only the files that have been changed compared to your `defaultBranch` configuration will be linted.
 This option should be used in CI environments.
 - **`    --since`**=_`REF`_ &mdash;
-  Use this to specify the base branch to compare against when you're using the --changed flag and the `defaultBranch` is not set in your `pglt.toml`
+  Use this to specify the base branch to compare against when you're using the --changed flag and the `defaultBranch` is not set in your `pglt.json`
 - **`-h`**, **`--help`** &mdash;
   Prints help information